Manage audit log retention policies

 Default audit log retention policy

-Audit (Premium) in Microsoft 365 provides a default audit log retention policy for all organizations.
-This policy retains all Exchange Online, SharePoint Online, OneDrive for Business, and Azure Active Directory audit records for one year.
+Audit (Premium) in Microsoft Purview provides a default audit log retention policy for all organizations.
+This policy can't be modified and retains all Exchange Online, SharePoint Online, OneDrive for Business, and Microsoft Entra audit records for one year.
 This default policy retains audit records that contain the value of AzureActiveDirectory, Exchange, OneDrive, and SharePoint for the Workload property (which is the service in which the activity occurred).
-The default policy can't be modified.
-See the More information section in this article for a list of record types for each workload that are included in the default policy.
+Specific workloads and record types can be changed to a different duration using a retention policy.
+See the Default retention policy record types section in this article for a list of record types for each workload that are included in the default policy.

 Before you create an audit log retention policy